| distribution theory the neoclassical, or marginalist, theory

 Western world stemmed from this profit-innovation-profit nexus.

-Personal income and neoclassical theory
+Personal income and neoclassical theory The neoclassical theory

 endeavours to explain the prices of productive factors and the distributive shares